rsmith-nl/stltools/README.txt

 STL file manipulation
 =====================

-The module stl.py reads both text and binary STL files and creates STL objects.
-The module xform.py handles coordinate transforms and projections.
+The brep module reads both text and binary STL files and creates STL objects.
+It also handles coordinate transforms and projections.

 The scripts stl2pov, stl2ps and stl2pdf use this library to convert STL files to POV-ray meshes, PostScript and PDF files respectively.